Arkansas Nuclear One: March 2013 incident

-On March 31, 2013, an industrial accident at the facility killed one person and injured eight other workers, including four seriously.
+On March 31, 2013, an industrial accident at the facility killed one person and injured eight other workers, of which four were seriously injured.
 The accident took place "in a non-radiation area, and there was no risk to public health and safety."
 According to Entergy, the old stator of Unit One's generator fell during an operation to replace it.
 The falling component ruptured a water pipe, causing water infiltration into the plant's switchgear, which knocked out power to all of Unit One and one train of Unit Two's electrical system, which was online at the time.
 The electrical failure caused an automatic shutdown of Unit Two.
 The plant's emergency generators started and restored power to the emergency systems of both units.
 Unit One was in a refueling outage.
 Emergency diesel generators, water pumps and feed water were functioning following a loss of all off-site power on Unit One, according to the NRC event notification.
 The plant was placed under an "unusual event classification", which is the lowest of four emergency classification levels for abnormal events designated by the federal Nuclear Regulatory Commission, which regulates American civil nuclear installations.
 One plant worker died, and ten other injuries required offsite medical treatment.
 The company released an official statement of condolence.
 Entergy announced that they would immediately commence repairs to Unit Two and hope to have the unit back online within several weeks.
 Entergy also acknowledged that Unit One would be offline for an extended time while the company surveyed the damage and established a timeline for repairs.

 The cost of the repairs was estimated at $95–120M, not counting additional costs to replace lost electricity from the reactors being down for four months.
 Both units were repaired, and started up on August 7, 2013, capable of returning to full power.
-During the recovery from the incident a specialist engineering company named Lowther-Rolton assisted with the recovery of the existing Stator and performed a "Technical Audit" (also called a "third-party review") of the engineering for lifting and installation of the new Stator to ensure safety of operations.
+During the recovery from the incident a specialist engineering company named Lowther-Rolton assisted with the recovery of the existing Stator and performed a "Technical Audit" (also called a "third-party review") of the engineering for lifting and installation of the new stator to ensure safety of operations.